 - Build a strong identity based on the river corridor and the unique qualities of the local area.
 For Te Kauwhata, consider viticulture and the Whangamarino wetlands.
-Develop a heritage trail highlighting the viticulture of Te Kauwhata.
-For Rangiriri, promote the town and highlight the town’s history.
+Develop a heritage trail highlighting the viticultural history of Te Kauwhata.

 - Consider the provision of facilities to accommodate community, and active and passive recreational activities.

 - Consider measures to ensure high quality new residential environments.

 - Provide design guidance to ensure housing diversity for different family sizes.

 - Consider rezoning the site of the existing primary school as commercial to allow for a central business hub (in conjunction with the initiative to identify additional educational facilities elsewhere).